 Decision: CSA goal is to respond to the proposal within 40 weeks of closing date of the AO and, to send for signature a grant/contribution agreement within 10 weeks after formal approval of the proposal.

 Payment: CSA goal is to issue payments within 4 weeks of the successful fulfillment of requirements outlined in the grant agreement.

 The achievement of these service standards is a shared responsibility.
 The applicant must submit all required documentation in a timely fashion.
 Service standards may vary by AO.

 The CSA will comply with federal Access to Information Act and Privacy Act vis-à-vis applications received under this Component.
 By submitting your personal information, you are consenting to its collection, use and disclosure in accordance with the following Privacy Notice Statement which explains how Applicant's information will be managed.

-Applicants should note that for all agreements over $25 000, information related to the funding agreement (amount, grant or contribution, name of the recipient and project location) through this Component and the purpose of the funding will be made available to the public on the CSA website.
-If you need additional information on privacy matter before sending your proposal, contact Danielle Bourgie, Coordinator, Access to Information and Privacy, at the Canadian Space Agency.
+Applicants should note that for all agreements over $25,000, information related to the funding agreement (amount, grant or contribution, name of the recipient and project location) through this Component and the purpose of the funding will be made available to the public on the CSA website.
+If you need additional information on privacy matter before sending your proposal, contact Danielle Bourgie, Coordinator, Access to Information and Privacy, at the CSA.